kyleerhabor/advance/README.md

 ## Rationale

 The Preview app built-in to macOS is probably one of the most useful features the operating system has to offer.
-As an app, its capability of opening documents (here, PDFs and images) in a compact form with various options has allowed many people to rely on Preview in their basic workflows.
+As an app, its capability of opening documents (here, PDFs and images) in a compact form with various options has allowed many to rely on Preview in their basic workflows.
 A large, contributing factor to this is the level of integration Preview has with the rest of the system, allowing anyone who knows how to use a Mac to implicitly know how to use Preview.

 If Preview is such a great app, why does Sequential—an image viewing app in the same category—exist?
 Well, Preview has a catch: it excels at managing PDFs, yet is average when invoked with images.